yochannah/carpentries.org/pages/community.md

 Curriculum Advisors provide high-level guidance on the overall structure of a particular curriculum, including which tools will be taught and which dataset(s) will be used for the lessons.
-They bring domain-specific expertise to lesson development and help ensure that lesson stay up to date with advances in technology.
+They bring domain-specific expertise to lesson development and help ensure that lessons stay up to date with advances in technology.
 Being a Curriculum Advisor is a great way to keep up-to-date about changes in your field and network with other domain experts in The Carpentries community.
 We are not currently seeking new members to the Curriculum Advisory Committees.

 * [Curriculum Advisory Committee (CAC) Duties](http://docs.carpentries.org/topic_folders/lesson_development/lesson_development_roles.html)